Oakland County Michigan assistance programs.

 Michigan Department Of Human Services Oakland County – Qualified families can access many assistance programs, including financial assistance and cash grants to the low-income households who meet eligibility requirements.
 Other help is in the form of food stamps, public aid, rent and housing, and much more.
 30755 Montpelier, Madison Heights, MI 48071, (248) 583-8700, 235 N. Saginaw, Pontiac MI 48342 (248) 975-5200, 195 Ladd Rd., Walled Lake, Michigan 48390, dial (248) 669-7600.
 More information on Oakland Michigan public assistance.

 Clothes and basic needs - Find where to get a wide range of items.
 Clothing closets and thrift stores have free winter coats, boots, diapers, and school supplies.
 Other agencies coordinate free Christmas assistance and gifts for children.
-Continue with clothing closets in Oakland County.
+Continue with free clothing closets and school supplies in Oakland County.

 Oakland County Department Of Public Services - Veterans Service Division – Veterans or their families may qualify for temporary financial assistance for bills and expenses such as groceries, gas, rent, and mortgage to prevent evictions or foreclosures.
 Other assistance is in the form of utility and electric bill payments to prevent utility shut-offs.
 Two locations include 1200 N Telegraph Rd., North Office Building 26 East, Pontiac, Michigan 48341, phone (248) 858-0785 as well as 1151 Crooks Rd., Troy, Michigan 48084, phone (248) 655-1250